Wednesday, March 8, 2017

 My experience of being a woman is that everybody will tell me why I'm wrong.

-I hope I can teach my daughter to have a difference experience of being a woman.
+I hope I can teach my daughter to have a different experience of being a woman.
 That's why I write these words.
 That's why I say it out loud.
 That's why I don't care what you say or what you think.
 I will no longer be silenced or shamed.
 I will speak up.
 I will be a bitch and I won't give a damn what you think about that.